Things You'll Need

 Tape the two halves together to make a rectangular 14 inch x 7 inch box with an open bottom.
 This size will fit a 3 to 4 year old.
 Adjust accordingly for a bigger body.

-Using an X-acto knife and a 7 inch circle template, cut a hole in the top center of the box.
+Using a craft knife and a 7 inch circle template, cut a hole in the top center of the box.
 This will be where the head will come through.

 Use your roll of duct tape as a circle-template, make two circles where the arms will come through the box.